Malays (ethnic group): Pottery

 Under the Malay culture, pottery is not solely witnessed as a mere household utensil.
 It is perceived as a work of art, a paradigm of talent, embroidered with aesthetic, legacy, perseverance and religious devotion.
 The Malay earthen is usually unglazed, with the ornamental designs were carved when the pottery is semi-dried during its construction process.

 According to several studies, the native Malay pottery industry has developed indigenously from the period of great antiquity and has since encapsulates a high-level of culture sophistication.
 It also has been noted that the design features of the Malay pottery suggested the absence of the foreign influence prior to the 19th century, a paradox considering the vast cultural contact between the Malays and the outside world.

-Among the renowned traditional Malay pottery includes Mambong of Kelantan, molded from clay and identified with the colour of terracotta.
+Among the renowned traditional Malay pottery includes Mambong of Kelantan, moulded from clay and identified with the colour of terracotta.
 It is usually assumed the form as cooking utensils.
-In the west coast, the raven-coloured Labu Sayung of Kuala Kangsar is honoured for gourd-formed jars.
+In the west coast, the raven-coloured Labu Sayong of Kuala Kangsar is honoured for gourd-formed jars.
 There are also several variants of Labu, including Labu Tela, Labu Kepala, Labu Gelugor Tela and Labu Gelugor Kepala.

 Other forms of Malay traditional pottery are: The Belanga, commonly in a wide rim and a round base, the pot usually mobilised to cook curries.
 It is held that the structure of the earthen would aid the heat to be evenly distributed, correlating to its round base.
 A smaller version of the Belanga is called periok, used for rice-preparation; The Buyong, commonly defined by a straight collar and a spherical body, oftentime used as a water jar; The Terenang, the angular Terenang is used as a canister, especially in the coastal Malay regions of Kelantan, Patani and Terengganu; The Bekas Bara, a small container, usually crafted for the use of incense; The Jambangan, a traditional Malay vase, usually for aesthetic purposes and Geluk, a small water storage.